purishd/Entra-id-proofing/README.md

 4. Intialize a variable that will collect the user UPN value from Power Apps.
    ![image](https://github.com/purishd/Helpdesk/assets/11908199/edfb4b98-682f-456e-9d05-c95336dff09c)

 5. Get a graph token using the client credential flow.
-You can choose other ways to get a grpah token as you prefer.
+You can choose other ways to get a graph token as you prefer.

    ![image](https://github.com/purishd/Helpdesk/assets/11908199/0228d6d2-40f6-4d35-9901-f9a733f7c602)